prestia/fiddly/index.md

 ---

 # Welcome to fiddly.net
-This site is where [Anthony Prestia](https://prestia.org) documents side projects and other interests.
-I'm slowly adding content from my hand-written journals, but the majority of content for the next few months will be car-related.
-I've got [a few projects](https://mediumtonysgarage.com) at the moment.
+[Anthony Prestia](https://prestia.org) documents side projects and other work on this site.
+The majority of content for the next few months will be car-related[^1], but will eventually include other interest.

+[^1]I've got [a few projects](https://mediumtonysgarage.com) at the moment.